turingschool/front-end-curriculum/projects/module-2/refactor-tractor.md

 This [article](https://survivejs.com/webpack/what-is-webpack/) provides some more detail into how Webpack works, and what the `webpack.config.js` file is doing (don't mess with this file unless you're sure you need to -- feel free to ask before you change things).

 Webpack is a powerful tool, which you're encouraged to explore more (the Turing [Webpack lesson plan](https://frontend.turing.io/lessons/module-2/build-processes-with-npm-webpack.html) is a great place to start).
-But there are a few things that you should know when starting to work with it:

 ## Requirements

 ### Functionality

 You must complete all of the User Stories outlined in the [FitLit Spec](https://frontend.turing.io/projects/fitlit.html){:target='blank'} that your project has yet to finish.
 Make sure you spend some time reviewing the spec to take note of features that might be unfinished

-### Sass

-Refactor the existing CSS into Sass.
-You should break your Sass out into separate files.
-At a minimum, you will want an `index.scss` file that imports your partials, and a `variables.scss` file that contains any of your Sass variables or function definitions.
-Identify common/re-used elements on your page to determine the remaining partials you might want.

-Your Sass should be making use of:

-* variables for colors, fonts, etc.
-* nesting, when/where appropriate
-* color functions for ensuring a cohesive color scheme
-* at least one mixin, function or extends

 ### Fetch